-Business Transaction Management can work with three kinds of load balancers: F5 devices, other hardware devices, and software load balancers.
+Business Transaction Management can work with two kinds of load balancers: hardware devices and software load balancers.
 The work you need to do to help Business Transaction Management model message traffic varies with each case:

-Business Transaction Management knows the most about the F5 device and requires only a single registration step to derive the information it needs.
-Business Transaction Management might perform additional discovery passes to complete its picture of an F5's role in message routing.

-- For hardware load-balancers, Business Transaction Management can usually detect and model any routing entry points automatically, based on the information in the HTTP Host headers of the observed messages.
-However, explicitly registering the device (using the CLI command registerDevice or using the management console) allows Business Transaction Management to display information about the device's location and other attributes. - If you do not register any device, Business Transaction Management automatically registers a default load balancer and is able to model the flow of messages through this device.
-In this case, you can still edit the Profile page for the default load balancer to specify a name, the base address, admin UI, and vendor. - If the observed messages do not carry information about their original recipient (the load balancer) in the HTTP Host headers, you will need to register the device and specify routing and target entry points in the same way as you do for software balancers, described next. - For load balancers implemented by software that make a separate HTTP connection to the back-end servers (rather than just forwarding HTTP messages), you need to describe the routing relationships in order for Business Transaction Management to model them correctly.
+For hardware load-balancers, Business Transaction Management can usually detect and model any routing entry points automatically, based on the information in the HTTP Host headers of the observed messages.
+However, explicitly registering the device (using the CLI command registerDevice or using the management console) allows Business Transaction Management to display information about the device's location and other attributes.

+If you do not register any device, Business Transaction Management automatically registers a default load balancer and is able to model the flow of messages through this device.
+In this case, you can still edit the Profile page for the default load balancer to specify a name, the base address, admin UI, and vendor.

+If the observed messages do not carry information about their original recipient (the load balancer) in the HTTP Host headers, you will need to register the device and specify routing and target entry points in the same way as you do for software balancers, described next.

+For load balancers implemented by software that make a separate HTTP connection to the back-end servers (rather than just forwarding HTTP messages), you need to describe the routing relationships in order for Business Transaction Management to model them correctly.
 To do this you must register the device, add an entry point for the load balancer, and specify target entry points that correspond to the destinations where messages are being routed.